nus-cs2113-AY2122S1/ip/docs/README.md

 - :warning: `EVENT_DATE` cannot be empty.
 - :warning: `EVENT_DATE` must be formatted as `DDMMYYYY`, `DD/MM/YYYY`, or `DD-MM-YYYY`.

-Expected outcome and examples of usage: <br />
+Expected outcome and examples of usage:

 Alfred will add the Event to the current task list, and display the current number of tasks in the task list:
 ```